opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. This shows another post with various options set (75% width, no draw title, Portrait aspect ratio)

 == Changelog ==

+= 0.9.4 =
+* Update to latest OSMD version
+* Fixes for user-facing loading spinner
+    * Will no longer take up whole Screen, just sheet music area
+* Fixes for re-render trigger
+    * Will only re-render when width of sheet music container is actually updated (fixes Chrome mobile issue on scroll)

 = 0.9.2 =
 * Initial Release